tari-project/tari/RFC/src/RFC-0301_NamespaceRegistration.md

 transaction.
 Let us call such a name a Registered Asset Issuer Name (RAIN).
 To make registering RAINs difficult enough to prevent spamming the network, a certain amount of [Tari coins] must be committed in a burn (permanently destroy) or a time locked pay to self type transaction.
 Lots of management overhead will be associated with such a scheme, even if domain-less assets are allowed.
-Although name space squatting will be curbed, it would be impossible to stop someone from registering say a "*disney.com*" RAIN if they do not own the real "*disney.com*" Fully Qualified Domain Name (FQDN).
+However, it would be impossible to stop someone from registering say a "*disney.com*" RAIN if they do not own the real "*disney.com*" Fully Qualified Domain Name (FQDN).

 Another approach would be to make use of the public Domain Name System (DNS) and to link the FQDNs, that are already